SiteAlert/sitealert-wordpress-plugin/readme.txt

 **Blacklist Monitoring**
 WP Health will monitor dozens of lists and alert you if your site is blacklisted.

+**Accessibility Monitoring**
+WP Health will scan your site an alert you of potential accessibility concerns.

 **Email Notifications**
 Get notified when a vulnerability is found in a plugin you have installed.
 Receive summaries for all of your sites.